Rob-Neary/SoftwareEng_CA1/README.md

 - 3 lives (can be increased by 1 life by collecting Christmas cake)

 Features:
-- Character level up (increased speed, jump height) / (pickup some of "Good Santa's presents")
-- Time extension / given at checkpoints
+- Character level up (increased speed, jump height, time extension) - given at timed checkpoints
-- Christmas Cake / extra life
+- Christmas Cake - extra life
 - Christmas presents allow the character to take reduced / no damage for a period of time
 - High Score